 Box Joint Pros:

-When condidering box joints or rabbet joints it should be noted that box joints are a strong joint with a large mechanical surface area to transfer forces across the joint.
+When considering box joints or (rebate) rabbet joints it should be noted that box joints are a strong joint with a large mechanical surface area to transfer forces across the joint.

 Box joint cons: